 Insights into Video-Driven Web Design

-Video-driven web design has come to redefine how we engage with online content.
+Video-driven web design has come to reconceptualize how we engage with online content.
 Static pages droned with endless texts?
-They're definitely a thing of the past.
-Today's web seeks motion.
+They’re definitely a thing of the past.
+Today’s web seeks motion.
 It craves stories.
-And it's fully immersive, thanks to the power video possesses.
+And it’s fully engrossing, thanks to the power video possesses.

-The shift to video-centric design falls in line with the huge popularity this medium commands, as witnessed by its global reach.
-Online video content currently holds the interest of more than 92% of global internet users!
+The shift to video-centric design falls matching the huge popularity this medium commands, as witnessed by its global reach.
+Online video content currently holds the interest of over 92% of global internet users!

-Let's dive off into a world of video-driven design, enabling a reshaping of the digital landscape.
+Let’s immersion off into an industry of video-driven design, enabling a fundamentally changing of the video circumstances.

 The rise of video in web design